 MongoDB was built by developers for developers.
 We architected our platform with robust functionality and made it easy and intuitive for developers to build, modernize, deploy and maintain applications rapidly and cost-effectively, thereby increasing developer productivity.
 Our document-based architecture enables developers to manage and interact with data in a more natural way than legacy alternatives.
 As a result, developers can focus on the application and end-user experience, as they do not have to spend significant time fixing and maintaining the linkages between the application and a rigid relational database structure.
 We also develop and maintain drivers in all leading programming languages, allowing developers to interact with our platform using the programming language of their choice, further increasing developer productivity.
 According to the Stack Overflow Annual Developer Survey, MongoDB continues to be one of the top databases developers want to work with.

-We Built a Modern Platform for Applications.
+We Built a Platform for Modern Applications.

-Our founders were frustrated by the challenges of working with legacy database offerings.
-Our platform was built to address these challenges while maintaining the best aspects of relational databases, allowing developers both to build new, modern applications that could not be built on relational databases and to more quickly and easily modernize existing applications.
+Our founders were frustrated by the challenges and limitations of working with legacy database offerings.
+Our platform was built to address these challenges and limits while maintaining the best aspects of relational databases, allowing developers both to build new, modern applications that could not be built on relational databases and to more quickly and easily modernize existing applications.
 While the percentage varies from quarter to quarter, over the course of the past fiscal year, approximately one quarter of our new business related to MongoDB Enterprise Advanced, our proprietary commercial database offering, resulted from applications that were migrated from legacy relational databases.

-Core features and capabilities of our platform include:
+Core features and benefits of our platform include:

 - Versatility.
-Our modern general purpose database platform supports a broad range of workloads and offers our customers a host of features and services that complement our database offering.
-This integration provides a unique solution that precludes the need for single-purpose technologies, and allows our customers to reduce cost and back-end complexity of their data infrastructure, as well as increase speed of innovation. - Performance.
+Our developer data platform supports a broad range of workloads and offers our customers a host of features and services that complement our database offering.
+This integration provides a unique solution that precludes the need for single-purpose technologies, and allows our customers to reduce the cost and back-end complexity of their application infrastructure, as well as increase the speed of innovation. - Performance.
 We deliver the extreme throughput and predictable low-latency required by the most demanding applications and leverage modern server architectures, delivering millions of operations per second. - Scalability.
 Our architecture scales horizontally across thousands of servers, supporting petabytes of data and millions of users in a globally distributed environment.
-It is easy to add capacity to our platform in a modular, predictable and cost-efficient manner. - Flexibility and Control.
+It is easy to add capacity to our platform in a modular, predictable and cost-efficient manner.
+Applications can be run anywhere in the world with our global multi-cloud reach. - Flexibility and Control.
 MongoDB's intelligent distributed systems architecture enables users to easily place data where their applications and users need it.
 MongoDB can be run within and across geographically distributed data centers and cloud regions, providing levels of scalability, workload isolation and data locality to meet today's modern application requirements. - Reliability.
 Our platform includes the critical, advanced security features and fault-tolerance that enterprises demand.
 It was built to operate in a globally distributed environment for "always-on" applications.
+Our multi-cloud and global reach empowers global applications to withstand regional outages while addressing the most demanding data security and privacy requirements.